 The Mint's President and CEO Sandra Hanington announced her resignation from the Mint effective July 1, 2018.
-On the recommendation of the Mint's Board of Directors, the Minister of Finance Bill Morneau has confirmed the Mint's CFO and Vice-President of Finance and Administration Jennifer Camelon will serve as interim president and CEO until the Government of Canada appoints a permanent replacement through an open and transparent selection process.
+On the recommendation of the Mint's Board of Directors, the Minister of Finance William Morneau has confirmed the Mint's CFO and Vice-President of Finance and

+Administration Jennifer Camelon will serve as interim president and CEO until the Government of Canada appoints a permanent replacement through an open and transparent selection process.

-Appointments to and departures from the Royal Canadian Mint Board of Directors
+Appointments to the Royal Canadian Mint's Board of Directors

-On May 23, 2018, the Minister of Finance Bill Morneau announced the appointment of Phyllis Clark as Chairperson on the Mint's Board of Directors.
-The appointment is for five years.
+On June 13, 2018, the Minister of Finance William Morneau announced the appointment of Ms. Fiona L. Macdonald, Dr. Sandip K. Lalli and Dr. Gilles Patry to the Mint's Board of Directors.
+These appointments are for a four-year term.